DPotoyan/Chem324/content/Lec3-0.md

 ## Time-dependent Schrödinger equation in operator notation.

-By witing the equation in operator notation we may begin to recognize certain terms and appreciate that Schrödinger equation, as any proper equation of motion, reflects the total energy conservation
+By writing the equation in operator notation we may begin to recognize certain terms and appreciate that Schrödinger equation, as any proper equation of motion, reflects the total energy conservation

 $$i\hbar \frac{\partial }{\partial t} \Psi= [-\frac{\hbar^2}{2m}\frac{\partial^2 \Psi}{\partial x^2}+V]\Psi=\hat{H}\Psi$$